 - Integrity and confidentiality (security)

 All businesses operating in the UK and EU are affected by the GDPR if they process citizens’ data.
 All citizens have some enhanced rights with regard to how their personal data is processed.
 The UK has embraced this and has enshrined the majority of its requirements in the Data Protection Act 2018, though there are exceptions that apply to law enforcement and intelligence data which allow its application in the national context.

 Data in our system are already secure and stored so as to comply with the UK GDPR.
 We have amended our agreements to ensure that they encompass the UK GDPR principles.
 Any new agreements that we make will, of course, already be UK GDPR compliant.

 Our systems have been supporting our clients’ Data Protection obligations for many years and will continue to do so under the UK GDPR and the Data Protection Act 2018.

 Your data is:

 - administered according to the General Data Protection Regulation.

 Our Information Security Manager is fully conversant with the requirements of both the GDPR and ISO27001:2013.
-Following GIDE’s own successful journey to GDPR compliance, which is founded at least partly on good security, he has been in some demand from other small and medium-sized organisations keen to receive practical advice on their own pathway.
+Following GIDE’s own successful journey to GDPR compliance, which is substantially founded on good security, he has been in some demand from other small and medium-sized organisations keen to receive practical advice on their own pathway.
 If you would like advice, guidance or training that goes beyond just legal pronouncements, do give us a call.